tomcam/guten1.github.io/tutorial.md

 $ cd ~/www
 ```

+## Run `gutenberg init` to create a basic site

-* From this starting directory you'll run Gutenberg, which will
+* From this starting directory you'll run `gutenberg init`, which will
 generate a simple site:

 ```sh